Website Accessibility - How to make your Wix Website ADA Compliant

 Accessible web design does not only lead to better experience among users with disabilities but also among those who do not have disabilities or limitations.
 Many accessibility requirements improve user experience, particularly in limiting situations.

 It is your responsibility as a website owner to ensure that your website complies with your local laws.
 Any information contained herein is not legal advice and you should not rely upon it as such.
-The Americans with Disabilities Act (ADA) is a complex regulation and requires multiple actions from website owners.
+The American Disabilities Act (ADA) is a complex regulation and requires multiple actions from website owners.
 We recommend that you seek legal advice to understand and to prepare for possible additional requirements stated in this regulation.

 Do you need any help with accessibility compliance, or would you like us to design a beautiful, functional, and relevant Wix website for you?
 Contact WixCreate, we will create an online presence that works for you.